Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Supernovae cosmology for CG models

 \subsection{Comparing the residuals of the various CG models to the $\Lambda$CDM's}

-Now that we have all of the models that we are going to work with, we can compare each of their best-fitting residual plots to the $\Lambda$CDM model's, to understand how each of them handles the transition phase between the matter dominate epoch ($z > 0.5$) and the accelerating epoch that we are currently experiencing ($z<0.5$) \cite{linder2001understanding, capozziello2019model}.
-We visualize this comparisons in Fig. \ref{fig: Theoretical residual plots}
+Now that we have all the models that we are going to work with, we can compare each of their best-fitting residual plots to the $\Lambda$CDM model, to understand how each of them handles the transition phase between the matter-dominated epoch ($z > 0.5$) and the accelerating epoch that we are currently experiencing ($z<0.5$) \cite{linder2001understanding, capozziello2019model}.
+We visualise this comparison in Fig. \ref{fig: Theoretical residual plots}